 Suspect images released in hunt for escaped murder suspect were stock photos, RCMP confirm

-As Mounties in British Columbia continue their search for an escaped murder suspect, they are clarifying that photos released of two alleged accomplices were actually stock photos.
+As Mounties in British Columbia continue their search for an escaped murder suspect, they are clarifying that images released of two alleged accomplices were actually stock photos.

 The search for Rabih "Robby" Alkhalil began Thursday evening when he escaped from the North Fraser Pretrial centre in Coquitlam, B.C. in a white Econoline van with two people police described as either "posing or employed as contractors."